USGS-WiM/sparrow-pacific-js/README.md

 ![WiM](wimlogo.png)

-# SPARROW Southeast Nutrient Loading
+# SPARROW Pacific Nutrient Loading

 SPARROW is a modeling tool for the regional interpretation of water-quality monitoring data.
 The model relates in-stream water-quality measurements to spatially referenced characteristics of watersheds, including contaminant sources and factors influencing terrestrial and aquatic transport.
 SPARROW empirically estimates the origin and fate of contaminants in river networks and quantifies uncertainties in model predictions.
 This application provides a flexible viewer to visualise SPARROW watershed models.
 For more information about Sparrow visit: [http://onlinelibrary.wiley.com/doi/10.1111/j.1752-1688.2011.00574.x/pdf](http://onlinelibrary.wiley.com/doi/10.1111/j.1752-1688.2011.00574.x/pdf)